Stuck at Home? Get the Facts on Screen Time

 Ideally, your child’s bedroom would be a tech-free zone.
-Avoid putting a computer, video game console or TV there.
-Requiring children to work on a centrally-located computer also allows parents more insight on what websites they’re visiting.
+If possible, avoid putting a computer, video game console or TV there.
+Requiring children to work on a centrally-located computer (or just moving the laptop or tablet to a common area in the home) also allows parents more insight on what websites they’re visiting.

 Screen Time Guidelines

 The American Academy of Pediatrics establishes guidelines for kids designed to reduce the risk of screen addiction.
 This organization recommends that parents limit the entertainment screen time (which includes watching TV, playing video games and socializing on the internet) to two hours a day for kids between the ages of 3 to 18.
 Younger children should spend no time in front of screens.

 For many parents, this prescription may seem harsh, but entertainment time refers to recreational watching only.
 TVs, computers and video games are still useful for educational purposes and even for exercise.